-The following table sets forth, as of July 21, 2006, the number of shares of our common stock that the selling stockholder beneficially owns and the number of shares being sold by the selling stockholder.
-The percentage of outstanding shares owned before this offering is based on 324,816,469 shares of common stock outstanding as of July 21, 2006.
+The following table sets forth, as of February 5, 2007, the number of shares of our common stock that the selling stockholder beneficially owns and the number of shares being sold by the selling stockholder.
+The percentage of outstanding shares owned before this offering is based on 287,396,365 shares of common stock outstanding as of January 26, 2007.

-Beneficial Owner Number of Shares Beneficially Owned Prior to the Offering‡ Percentage of Outstanding Common Stock Before the Offering‡ Number of Shares of Common Stock Offered Hereby± Number of Shares Beneficially Owned Following the Offering‡ Percentage of Outstanding Common Stock Following the Offering‡

-TPG Advisors II Inc.‡ 165,171,575 50.9% 30,000,000 135,171,575 41.6%

-201 Main Street,
+Number of Shares Beneficially Owned Prior to Percentage of Outstanding Common Stock Before the Number of Shares of Common Stock Number of Shares Beneficially Owned Following the Percentage of Outstanding Common Stock Following the Beneficial Owner the Offering‡ Offering‡ Offered Hereby‡ Offering‡ Offering‡ TPG Advisors II Inc.‡ 95,422,272 33.2% 45,000,000 50,422,272 17.5% 201 Main Street, Suite 2420 Fort Worth, Texas 76102

-Suite 2420

-Fort Worth, Texas 76102

-- \ As reported in its Schedule 13D/A filed with the Commission on June 22, 2006, the number of shares of common stock for TPG Advisors II Inc. includes (i) 53,313,206 shares of common stock directly held by TPG ON Holdings LLC and (ii) 111,858,369 shares of common stock directly held by TPG Semiconductor Holdings LLC.
+- \ As reported in its Schedule 13D/A filed with the Commission on December 29, 2006, the number of shares of common stock for TPG Advisors II Inc. includes (i) 30,799,887 shares of common stock directly held by TPG ON Holdings LLC and (ii) 64,622,385 shares of common stock directly held by TPG Semiconductor Holdings LLC.
 TPG Advisors II, Inc. indirectly controls both TPG Semiconductor Holdings LLC and TPG ON Holdings LLC.
-The foregoing entities are affiliated with TPG. - TPG Advisors II Inc. has entered into a Rule 10b5-1 trading plan, pursuant to which it contemplates selling up to a total of 30 million shares of our common stock during the six-month period that began July 31, 2006.
-Up to 10 million shares could be sold at prices of \$6.00 or higher, up to 10 million additional shares at prices of \$6.25 or higher and up to 10 million additional shares at prices of \$6.50 or higher.
-The shares covered by the trading plan represent approximately 18% of TPG's total holdings of our common stock and approximately 9% of the total stock outstanding.
-We have been advised that, through August 8, 2006, TPG had sold approximately 6.1 million shares of our common stock pursuant to the trading plan.
-Sales pursuant to the Rule 10b5-1 trading plan are not reflected in the table.
+The foregoing entities are affiliated with TPG. - This number gives effect to the repurchase by us of an aggregate of \$70.0 million (9,749,303 shares) of our common stock from TPG Semiconductor Holdings LLC and TPG ON Holdings LLC, each a Delaware limited liability company, for a cash purchase price of \$7.18 per share on December 29, 2006.